zoezyn/zoezyn.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 My name is Zoe Yan.
 I am a data scientist and AI engineer in Porsche Digital, based in Berlin.
 My main focus is on building autonomous customer service using **Retrieval-Augmented Generation (RAG)**, implementing **AI agents** for advanced customer interaction and support.
-Previously, I worked as a language data engineer in Nyonic, building and maintaining cloud-based databases for **LLMs pre-training** datasets.
+Previously, I worked as a LLM data engineer in Nyonic, building and maintaining cloud-based databases for **LLMs pre-training**.
 Additionally, I am an indie hacker too.
 I build full-stack web and mobile applications with **React JS** and **React Native** while integrating AI services.

 Besides my work, I'm also an amateur photographer.
 I love to capture the essence of the world through lens.
 I also enjoy playing piano, tennis, reading, hiking and skiing.
 Those are things through which I seek to understand the patterns of the world, to find my own place in it.
 By connecting the learning process of each activity, I discovered the commonalities among them, and learned to stay focused and persistent.
-These traits are in return helping me to become a better engineer.
+These traits are in return helping me become a better engineer.

 Tech stack
 ======